-STATEMENT OF CAPTAIN JOSEPH EICHELKRAUT, PRESIDENT, SOUTHWEST AIRLINES PILOTS' ASSOCIATION, DALLAS, TX
+STATEMENT OF CAPTAIN JOSEPH EICHELKRAUT, PRESIDENT, SOUTHWEST AIRLINES PILOTS' ASSOCIATION, DALLAS, TX of our pilots voted to reform the rule.

 Capt.
 EICHELKRAUT.
 Chairman Craig, thank you for the opportunity to testify today and to present the views of the pilots of Southwest Airlines on the issue of mandatory retirement rules.
 I will keep my remarks brief and ask that my full written statement be entered into the record.